Basic Soapmaking

 Whites not so white?
 Try adding 1/2 cup baking soda.

-Soften up clothes by adding vinegar to the rinse, it is also good for removing stubborn odors.
+Soften up clothes by adding vinegar to the rinse.
+Vinegar or epsom salt is also good for removing stubborn odours.

 Pages